-(b) The psychotropic medication is administered in accordance with the consent of the person who is legally responsible for the [health] psychiatric care of the child.

-3. An agency which provides child welfare services shall, at least quarterly, review the records for each child in the custody of the agency who is administered a psychotropic medication to determine whether the medication is being administered in accordance with NRS 432B.197 and sections 2 to 6, inclusive, of this act and the policies adopted pursuant thereto.
+- (b) The psychotropic medication is administered in accordance with the consent of the person who is legally responsible for the health care of the child. - 3.
+An agency which provides child welfare services shall, at least quarterly, review the records for each child in the custody of the agency who is administered a psychotropic medication to determine whether the medication is being administered in accordance with NRS 432B.197 and sections 2 to 6, inclusive, of this act and the policies adopted pursuant thereto.
 The agency may use the results of the quarterly reviews to determine whether the placement of the child should be continued.

 Sec.
-10. NRS 432B.430 is hereby amended to read as follows:
+10. NRS 432B.430 is hereby amended to read as follows: 432B.430 1.

-432B.430 1.
 Except as otherwise provided in subsections 3 and 4 and NRS 432B.457, in each judicial district that includes a county whose population is 400,000 or more:

-(a) Any proceeding held pursuant to NRS 432B.410 to 432B.590, inclusive, and section 7 of this act, other than a hearing held pursuant to subsections 1 to 4, inclusive, of NRS 432B.530 or a hearing held pursuant to subsection 5 of NRS 432B.530 when the court proceeds immediately, must be open to the general public unless the judge or master, upon his or her own motion or upon the motion of another person, determines that all or part of the proceeding must be closed to the general public because such closure is in the best interests of the child who is the subject of the proceeding.
-In determining whether closing all or part of the proceeding is in the best interests of the child who is the subject of the proceeding, the judge or master must consider and give due weight to the desires of that child.

-(b) If the judge or master determines pursuant to paragraph (a) that all or part of a proceeding must be closed to the general public:

-(1) The judge or master must make specific findings of fact to support such a determination; and public because opening the proceeding in such a manner is in the best interests of the child who is the subject of the proceeding.
+- (a) Any proceeding held pursuant to NRS 432B.410 to 432B.590, inclusive, and section 7 of this act, other than a hearing held pursuant to subsections 1 to 4, inclusive, of NRS 432B.530 or a hearing held pursuant to subsection 5 of NRS 432B.530 when the court proceeds immediately, must be open to the general public unless the judge or master, upon his or her own motion or upon the motion of another person, determines that all or part of the proceeding must be closed to the general public because such closure is in the best interests of the child who is the subject of the proceeding.
+In determining whether closing all or part of the proceeding, the judge or master must consider and give due weight to the desires of that child. - (b) If the judge or master determines pursuant to paragraph (a) that all or part of a proceeding must be closed to the general public: - (1) The judge or master must make specific findings of fact to support such a determination; and - (2) The general public must be excluded and only those persons having a direct interest in the case, as determined by the judge or master, may be admitted to the proceeding. - (c) Any proceeding held pursuant to subsections 1 to 4, inclusive, of NRS 432B.530 and any proceeding held pursuant to subsection 5 of NRS 432B.530 when the court proceeds immediately must be closed to the general public unless the judge or master, upon his or her own motion or upon the motion of another person, determines that all or part of the proceeding must be open to the general public because opening the proceeding in such a manner is in the best interests of the child who is the subject of the proceeding.
 In determining whether opening all or part of the proceeding is in the best interests of the child who is the subject of the proceeding, the judge or master must consider and give due weight to the desires of that child.
 If the judge or master determines pursuant to this paragraph that all or part of a proceeding must be open to the general public, the judge or master must make specific findings of fact to support such a determination.
 Unless the judge or master determines pursuant to this paragraph that all or part of a proceeding described in this paragraph must be open to the general public, the general public must be excluded and only those persons having a direct interest in the case, as determined by the judge or master, may be admitted to the proceeding.